 At Be You Psychology & Counselling we believe in making mental health support affordable and accessible.
-These values also extend to the current COVID-19 pandemic and this is why we offer online counselling Telehealth services.
+These values also extend to the current COVID-19 pandemic and this is why we also offer online counselling Telehealth services.

 Prioritising your psychology and counselling appointments and taking care of your mental health during this period is vital.

-We therefore want to reassure you that during this period, we will endeavour to continue making our psychology and counselling services accessible through online counselling Telehealth by offering both video and phone counselling services.
+We therefore want to reassure you that during this period (and beyond), we will endeavour to continue making our psychology and counselling services accessible through online counselling Telehealth by offering both video and phone counselling services.
 We will offer counselling sessions through the Zoom platform.

 Online Counselling / Telehealth therapy FAQ: